Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-03.md

 1. Use conditional rendering
 1. Create forms using the React controlled component pattern
-1. Use state to manage asynchornus actions
+1. Use state to manage asynchronous actions

 ## React API Project